The Galaxy Group Merger Origin of the Cloverleaf Odd Radio Circle System: Introduction

 The Cloverleaf ORC, discovered by the Australian SKA Pathfinder (ASKAP), is one of the lowest redshift ORCs known to date \citep{Dolag2023, Koribalski2024}.
-The optical counterpart of the ORC is an elliptical galaxy GAMA~J113727.46-005047.6 at (RA:$174.3644^\circ$, DEC:$-0.8467^\circ$), BCG1 hereafter, with a stellar mass of $1.4\pm0.3$~$\times10^{11}M_\sun$ with a spectroscopic redshift of $0.046399\pm1.2\times10^{-5}$ \citep{Driver2022}.
-This galaxy is also classified as the central galaxy of a low-mass galaxy group with eight total members using the friends-of-friends method in the complete Galaxy and Mass Assembly~I (GAMA-I) survey galaxy group catalog (G3Cv10) \citep{Robotham2011}, with ID 200792.
-The reported halo mass of the galaxy group in the G3Cv10 catalog is $\sim1.6\times10^{13}$~$M_\sun$ estimated using velocity dispersion measurements as a mass proxy.
+The optical counterpart of the ORC is the elliptical galaxy GAMA~J113727.46-005047.6 at (RA:$174.3644^\circ$, DEC:$-0.8467^\circ$), hereafter brightest cluster galaxy 1 (BCG1), with a stellar mass of $1.4\pm0.3$~$\times10^{11}M_{\rm sun}$ with a spectroscopic redshift of $0.046399\pm1.2\times10^{-5}$ \citep{Driver2022}.
+Previously, the Cloverleaf system was cataloged as a galaxy group under the name MZ~07128 in the 2dF survey (2dFGGC) galaxy group catalog in the Sloan Digital Sky Survey \citep{Merchan2002}.
+The galaxy GAMA~J113727.46-005047.6 (CATAID = 534655)\footnote{https://www.gama-survey.org/dr4/tools/sov.php} is also classified as the central galaxy of a low-mass galaxy group with eight total members using the friends-of-friends method in the complete Galaxy and Mass Assembly~I (GAMA-I) survey galaxy group catalog (G3Cv10) \citep{Robotham2011}, with group ID 200792.

-In this work, we report the first detection of diffuse X-ray emission in the Cloverleaf ORC using XMM-Newton observations.
+In this work we report the first detection of diffuse X-ray emission in the Cloverleaf ORC using XMM-Newton observations.
 Combining the observed X-ray, optical, and radio properties of the ORC, we explore the possible nature of these intriguing sources.
 In Section~\ref{sec:analysis}, we describe the X-ray data reduction and analysis.
 The results from multi-wavelength data and discussion based on the results are provided in Section~\ref{sec:results}, and finally, we present our conclusions in Section~\ref{sec:conc}.